Interested in being a television personality? Writing a newspaper column? Hosting your own radio show?

 Mondays, 6 p.m., Van Hoesen Room B0103

 CSTV - SUNY Cortland's television station (channel 20) is a student-run organization that plans and creates television shows and programs brought forth by the student body.
 CSTV is also involved with filming campus and community events.
 In addition, CSTV helps with the advertisements of other clubs through commercials and programs on the campus television network.
-More information available at www.cstatetv.com.
+More information available on the CSTV website.

 Faculty Advisor: Samuel Avery